hilton/hilton.github.com/blog/_posts/2022-07-19-executive-training-remote.md

 [Timur M](https://unsplash.com/photos/ZV5MCvL3sOY){:.photocredit}

-The changing nature of work in remote-first workplaces finds companies’ most senior employees struggling to adapt to new working practices.
+The changing nature of work in remote workplaces finds companies’ most senior employees struggling to adapt to new working practices.
 These employees face tough challenges as their interactions shift dramatically from in-person face-to-face verbal exchanges to written online conversations.
 Every day, power moves from corner offices to chat rooms and channels.